Designated for assignment

 Oliver Drake was designated for assignment multiple times during the 2018 season, during which he pitched for five different teams.

 Designated for assignment (DFA) is a contractual term used in Major League Baseball (MLB).
-A player who is designated for assignment is immediately removed from the team's 40-man roster, after which the team must, within seven days, (Note: Prior to 2017, the time limit was 10 days.) return the player to the 40-man roster, place the player on waivers, trade the player, release the player, or "send outright" the player from the 40-man roster into Minor League Baseball.
+A player who is designated for assignment is immediately removed from the team's 40-man roster, after which the team must, within seven days, (Note: Prior to 2017, the time limit was 10 days.) return the player to the 40-man roster, place the player on waivers, trade the player, release the player, or "send outright" the player to Minor League Baseball.

 Governance

 MLB player transactions are governed by The Official Professional Baseball Rules Book.
 (Note: This document governs MLB's business rules, not its playing rules.)
 Rule 2(k), titled "Designated Players", along with Rule 10(g), titled "Player Limit", govern the transaction known as "designated for assignment".
 It is not specifically named as such, although within Rule 10(b), titled "The Procedures for Obtaining Waivers", the term "designate for assignment" is used.
 Media use of the phrase dates to at least 1955.